elitonnmelo/TPSE/TPSE-II/lab/kernel-linux/linux/Documentation/admin-guide/mm/concepts.rst

 hugetlbfs.
 It is a pseudo filesystem that uses RAM as its backing store.
 For the files created in this filesystem the data resides in the memory and mapped using huge pages.
-The hugetlbfs is described at Documentation/admin-guide/mm/hugetlbpage.rst.
+The hugetlbfs is described at :ref:`Documentation/admin-guide/mm/hugetlbpage.rst <hugetlbpage>`.

 Another, more recent, mechanism that enables use of the huge pages is called `Transparent HugePages`, or THP.
 Unlike the hugetlbfs that requires users and/or system administrators to configure what parts of the system memory should and can be mapped by the huge pages, THP manages such mappings transparently to the user and hence the name.
-See Documentation/admin-guide/mm/transhuge.rst for more details about THP.
+See :ref:`Documentation/admin-guide/mm/transhuge.rst <admin_guide_transhuge>` for more details about THP.

 Zones
 =====